 Unfortunately, a person’s wait time could end up being quite long for certain applications and appeals.

-If you or someone you know is filing for Social Security benefits, contact qualified Indiana long-term disability attorney Charles D. Hankey today at (800) 520-3633.
+If you or someone you know is filing for Social Security benefits, contact qualified Indiana long-term disability lawyers from Hankey Law Office today at (800) 520-3633.